 |Best Western Rewards Premium Mastercard||$0 introductory annual fee for the first year, then $59||10 points per $1 spent at Best Western hotels|

-The Club Carlson card earns a spot among the top hotel cards because of its big bonus opportunities.
+The Club Carlson card offers big bonus opportunities.

 - Earn 50,000 points when you make your first purchase with the card.
 Earn an extra 35,000 points after you spend $2,500 within 90 days.